-Staffing costs continued to reduce during 2019/20, with careful scrutiny of the staffing budget (and particularly any vacancies) to ensure it meets the needs of the academy.
+Staffing costs continued to reduce during 2020-21, with careful scrutiny of the staffing budget (and particularly any vacancies) to ensure it meets the needs of the academy.
 The utilisation of a flexible workforce and Integrated Curriculum and Financial Planning (ICFP) remains critical as the academy delivers an effective curriculum in an efficient fashion.
 Any necessary teaching recruitment has been, and will continue to be, primarily centred on teachers with 1 to 3 years of experience.
 However, the philosophy of encouraging staff to develop their skills and experience is a cornerstone of the academy's Professional Learning programme and inevitably leads to promotion opportunities for some.
-A strategy will be adopted to recruit from within as the academy is a member of the Lincolnshire Teaching School Alliance (LTSA) and has recruited a number of trainees over the past year, some of which have successfully been recruited to permanent roles.
-In the medium term this membership of LTSA and its status as a SCITT (School Centred Initial Teacher Training) centre will be vital in our budget strategy.
+A strategy will be adopted to recruit from within as the works closely with the local Initial Teacher Training providers and has recruited a number of trainees over the past two years, some of which have successfully been recruited to permanent roles.